awslabs/aws-js-s3-explorer/README.md

 ### Setting Bucket Permissions

 To share the contents of an Amazon S3 bucket, you will need to create a policy that allows anyone to see and access the contents of your bucket.
-To do this, you need to update the bucket policy.

-Select your bucket in the buckets panel and click to reveal *Permissions* in the *Properties* pane.
+To do this, select your bucket in the buckets panel and click to reveal *Permissions* in the *Properties* pane.
 Click *Edit Bucket Policy*.
 The *Bucket Policy Editor* panel will open up with a field where you can enter a policy for your bucket.
 Enter the following policy, but replace *BUCKET-NAME* with the name of your bucket:

 ```json
 {